-Premium: Costs vary by plan, state and income, but the average basic monthly premium for a 2018 Part D plan in 2018 is $33.50.
-High-income beneficiaries are subject to an income-related monthly adjustment amount (IRMAA), meaning if you make more, you pay more.
-You have to enroll in Original Medicare to buy Medicare Part D, so you’ll pay its premium, too.
+Premium costs vary by plan, state and income, but the average basic monthly premium for a Medicare Part D plan in 2019 was about $43, according to the Centers for Medicare and Medicaid (CMS).
+High-income Medicare beneficiaries are subject to an income-related monthly adjustment amount (IRMAA), meaning if you make more, you’ll pay more.
+For 2020 plans, the additional costs will be based on your 2018 income.

-Low-income beneficiaries receive assistance from the state (aka Medicaid) through the Medicare Savings Program, which helps pay Original Medicare premiums, copays and deductible.
-The Medicare Extra Help program assists needy beneficiaries with prescription drug coverage.
+The Medicare Savings Program helps low-income beneficiaries pay Original Medicare premiums, copays, and deductibles.
+The Medicare Extra Help program assists low-income beneficiaries with prescription drug coverage.

 Beyond that, cost-saving comes down to finding the best plan and program structure for you.
-These elections vary, depending on what’s offered by your state and your income level.
+Some people may be looking for different Medicare benefits and more robust coverage than others.
+As we’ve discussed, these elections and their costs will vary, depending on what’s offered by your state and your income level.

 Security you can trust